 Moreover, masking plays a vital role in the video production industry because sometimes, you may need to remove something from the video after the shoot, and masking is perhaps the best option in such cases.

-Besides, you can remove an object from a photo or video, create a cutout, create shapes, or even insert the graphic of your choice into your favorite music videos!
+Besides, you can remove an object from a photo or video, create a cutout, create shapes, or even insert the graphic of your choice into your favourite music videos!

 Now, who wouldn't want to learn that?